-Welcome to Drop the Anchor Brewery based in Christchurch Dorset.
+Welcome to Drop the Anchor, Multi Award Winning Brewery based in Christchurch Hampshire.

 Our Goals at Drop the Anchor Brewery will be to build a reputation for handcrafted care, time-honored methodology, and the finest natural ingredients from around the world, as well as housing a friendly tap house/ Brew bar

 Drop the Anchor Brewery handcrafts its beers in small cask batches under close personal attention.
 The latest brewing equipment and technologies are seamlessly combined with traditional brewing methods to ensure consistently excellent taste, whether packaged in bottles or Casks.

 But the main goal is to provide and drink more beer!